Explains What Venous Insufficiency Is And How It Is Treated Using Endovenous Laser Ablation

-Endovenous ablation Tampa (EVLT) is the latest non-invasive vein treatment that the vascular surgeons at The Vein & Vascular Institute of Tampa Bay use to treat venous insufficiency and varicose veins.
+Endovenous ablation Tampa (EVLT) is the latest non-invasive vein treatment that the vascular surgeons at The Vein and Vascular Institute of Tampa Bay use to treat venous insufficiency and varicose veins.

 Patient Janet, was suffering from chronic venous insufficiency, spider veins and varicose veins on her legs.
 These dangerous vein disorders were causing Janet severe leg pain, leg swelling, and tenderness in her legs.

 Not only were these dangerous vein disorders causing Janet debilitating symptoms, but they were also putting Janet’s life at risk.
 A blood clot could have formed inside her diseased veins and traveled to her lungs, causing a deadly pulmonary embolism.

 Dr. Kerr Explains Janet's Case And Her Treatment

 Tampa vein surgeon, Dr. Thomas Kerr used Endovenous Laser Ablation to close Janet’s diseased veins, helping Janet to enjoy life with healthy legs again.

 Here is what vein surgeon, Dr. Kerr has to say about the dangers of venous insufficiency and how he used the latest technology in laser vein treatment to quickly and painlessly close Janet’s malfunctioning veins, restoring healthy blood flow in her legs: